Domain Model

 - Return type:

-Persist the canonical shared state model for this collection.
+Persist the canonical shared period model for this collection.

 - get_index(stream)[source]